GoodnessJames/printf/README.md

 - Length modifiers

 ### Task 7
-For this task, the function handles the following flag characters for non-custom conversion specifiers:
+For this task, the function handles the following flag characters for non-custom conversion specifiers: "+", "space", and "#"
-- +
-- space
-- #

 ### Task 8
 For this task, the function handles the following length modifiers for non-custom conversion specifiers: